ZSarver/pixel-printer/README.md

 Any filetype supported by [JuicyPixels](https://hackage.haskell.org/package/JuicyPixels) will work.

+You can get more information about supported command line options with `stack run -- --help`.
+These command line options allow you to e.g. set the width of the final output with `stack run -- --width 42 filename > filename.scad`.

 ## Roadmap
 - [x] v0.1 - Reads file given on command line, outputs .scad code to stdout.
       Height, width, length predefined